breachofmind/grenade/readme.md

 - Can work with Angular or other handlebars engines on the frontend, since delimiters can be changed.

-## Performance

-Performance is definitely a concern, so templates are compiled to plain javascript and the compiled templates are cached by filename.

-Benchmark testing has been done with Marko's handsome [Templating benchmark suite](https://github.com/marko-js/templating-benchmarks).

-## I hate having to write "data.variable" in my templates

-I do too, but you wouldn't believe the performance increase when the `with(data) {...}` is removed from the compiled javascript.
-Most of the heavy hitters avoid using `with` for performance reasons.

-If you don't care, feel free to fork and add the `with` yourself in `src/template.js`!

-## What's with the name?

-Evolution of a name.
-"Blade-for-node" -> "Node-Blade" -> "Nade" -> "Grenade".

 ## Installing

 ```bash